-Some of these terms can have differing meanings or implications in various legal contexts.
-These definitions, as written, are intended to help clients better understand their use as it applies to Estate Planning under Missouri law.
-This Glossary is intended as informational and does not constitute legal advice.
+Some of these terms have differing meanings in various legal contexts.
+As written, they are intended to provide insight into their use in Estate Planning, under Missouri law.

 A legal instrument stating one’s wishes regarding health care treatment and end-of-life decisions.
 Effective upon their mental incapacity.

 An individual authorized to make certain decisions on behalf of another (the Principal) as assigned in a Power of Attorney document.

 The designated recipient of a benefit described in some types of legal instruments.

 An amendment or addition to an already signed Will.

 The deceased.
 Typically, in reference to a Settlor or Testator after their death.

 When an individual dies without a will, their estate is considered to be in a condition of “intestacy.”
 Under these circumstances, the decedent’s property is distributed by a process called Intestate Succession.
 Every state has specific laws for addressing Intestate Succession.
 The drawbacks to intestate succession include not controlling who inherits your property.

 A form of property ownership characterized by two or more parties sharing ownership during life.
 Upon death, the deceased owner’s property interest passes to the surviving owner(s) without being subject to Probate.